nidhish-srivastava/InterviewVerse/README.md

 ### Features

-* Custom authentication using JWT token
+* Create Interview Tracks, update it or delete it and read other's interview experiences

-* Search a interview track based on Topic
+* User Authentication

-* Perform CRUD operations on your Interview Track
+* Search a interview track or user

 * Create Drafts and publish them accordingly